CoE4BD/HadoopHowTo/AVROMultipleValues/AVROMultipleValues.md

 		]
 	}

-This schema is them compiled into a .java file, in this example called Multiple.java.
+This schema is them compiled into a .java file, in this example it is called Multiple.java.
 This is most easily done with a Maven setup.
-The Multiple.avsc source is assumed to be in the resources directory, and the output is in the java source directory where the other .java files reside.
+The Multiple.avsc source is assumed to reside in the resources directory, and the output is in the java source directory where the other .java files reside.

 ## Maven pom.xml